Five years ago, heck, even a year ago, if someone told me that I’d find pleasure with urethral sounding, I’d have laughed in their face.

 Here’s my personal experience: when inserted, it makes my penis very sensitive and responsive to external stimuli.
 For example, a light brushing of the hand across my erect member feels magnified.
 Even more intense is light masturbation with the rod inserted.
 When I say light masturbation, I mean applying a very light grip with a hand and slowly stroke up and down.

 It’s unique.
 It’s misunderstood.
 It’s a bit taboo.
 But it’s a lot of fun!
+And remember, kinky masturbation is NOTHING to be ashamed of.

 Table of contents